a-paladini/a-paladini/README.md

 <h3>📌 Projects</h3>

-• Currently working on a job search API using Go, Gin, Swagger and GORM!
+• Currently working on a note-taking API using Go, Gin and SQLC!

 • Exciting projects coming soon!